- Cut:Whole Turkey

 Once brined, it’s time to season the bird, inside and out.
 Place some chopped aromatics—onions, garlic, even apple or lemon slices—inside the cavity.
 On the outside, a light coat of olive oil and some spices help ramp up flavor and get that coveted crispy, mahogany skin.
 Season the bird with a simple salt and pepper, some fresh or dried herbs (sage and thyme are excellent) or even a BBQ rub.
 Use salt sparingly if you have brined your turkey since most brines already contain salt.

-Set up a parallel fire.
+Set up a parallel fire and add water pan.

 Add smoke wood for flavor.